Mjz86/c_colon/README.md

 ( only 5 pointer sized registers, 2 of which are already used in all architectures for that purpose) ( the other 3 can be pushed before general purpose use and poped/re assigned when needed at the call boundaries to reduce register pressure when register utilization is too much)

-a function's manipulated registers come in 4 categories ( aside from special ones):
+a function's manipulated registers come in 5 categories ( aside from special ones):

-1. in:
+1.  in ( const in argument ) :

-cannot be written to by callee, only read from
+cannot  be written to by callee, only read from .

+2.  in val ( mut in argument ) :

+categorized among in, but with ability to write. can be written to by callee, and read from but its undefined if the caller reads these after the call , except when initialized again.

-2. out:
+3.   out:

 cannot be read from by callee( before the initialization), and must be written to at some point in callee

-3. inout:
+4.  inout:

 free to read or write.

-4. used ( scratch registers),(caller saved):
+5. used ( scratch registers),(caller saved):

-may be read from or written to , but its undefined if the caller reads these after the call , except when initialized again.
+may be read from after initilization or written to  , but its undefined if the caller reads these after the call , except when initialized again.

 important note: